TeaInside/simple_file_transfer/README.md

 ## Minimal Working Example
-You can see minimal working example in `users/ammarfaizi2`.
+You can see the minimal working example in `users/ammarfaizi2`.
 Feel free to ask a question if you have via GitHub repository issue.